How are synthetic cannabinoids different from plant-derived ones?

 Examining synthetic cannabinoids and medical cannabis.

-Advantages of plant-derived cannabinoids for health
+Advantages of plant-derived cannabinoids for research

 How is CBD derived from hemp?